mshafat/allthrusmartphone.xyz/content/blog/learn/make_affiliate_marketing_work.md

 ## The Copywriter's Comment
 ![The comment on Facebook Ads](/images/screenshots/7-figure_email_system_fb_ads_comments.jpeg "the comment of a copywriter got most impressions")

-So, exact comment that  I want you to look for is from a copywriter named Nico Sanchez.
+So, the exact comment that  I want you to look for is from a copywriter named Nico Sanchez.
 He is a copywriter who has a brand named "Copy Nomad"... and I guess he has a good reputation and following...

 He purchased the $4.79 product and shared his experience in the comment:
 > "initially bought this cause it it's clearly an AC funnel... gotta say as a copywriter with 10+ years experience I'm pleasantly surprised by the quality.
 Lots of stuff I use, but also great new stuff I want to implement." - Nico Sanchez